 Ask students to consider the subject matter of the different songs they heard in class.
 Students will select one societal issue that is described in either “What’s Going On” by Marvin Gaye or “Freddie’s Dead” by Curtis Mayfield.
 Students will write a write a research-based essay about their chosen issue, describing what factors contributed to its existence in the 1970s.
 Is it still an issue today?
 Why or why not?

-1. Have students listen to Chuck D’s group Public Enemy perform “.”
+1. Have students listen to Chuck D’s group Public Enemy perform “Fight the Power.”
 This song, released in 1989 by Motown Records, is an example of how “Social Soul” songs of the early 1970s had an impact on later Hip Hop tracks.
 Similar to “Freddie’s Dead,” “Fight the Power” was composed as a soundtrack for a film.
 In this case, it is Spike Lee’s Do The Right Thing which explores racial tension and the inequity of urban life in Brooklyn, New York.
 After listening, discuss the following:

-- Chuck D, the founder of Public Enemy, describes the influence of Curtis Mayfield during the interview you watched earlier.
+Chuck D, the founder of Public Enemy, describes the influence of Curtis Mayfield during the interview you watched earlier.
 How is “Fight the Power” similar to Mayfield’s “Freddie’s Dead”?

-- Label three areas of the room with three song titles, “Freddie’s Dead,” “What’s Going On,” and “Fight The Power.”
+Label three areas of the room with three song titles, “Freddie’s Dead,” “What’s Going On,” and “Fight The Power.”
 Ask the students to stand and go to the area of the room for the song that resonates the most with them as a listener.
 In their groups, students will discuss their song.
 What do they like about the song in terms of its music, tone, and emotion?
 How does it convey its message?
 Groups can share their answers with the class.

 2. For an extended writing assignment, distribute Handout 6: Kerner Report to the students.
 Students will read the Introduction Summary of the report issued by the National Advisory Commission on Civil Disorders in 1968.
 The handout includes the primary text and the following questions:

-- What does the Kerner Report identify as the cause of civil unrest in American cities?
+What does the Kerner Report identify as the cause of civil unrest in American cities?

-- The Kerner Report famously states “Our nation is moving toward two societies, one black, one white—separate and unequal.”
+The Kerner Report famously states “Our nation is moving toward two societies, one black, one white—separate and unequal.”
 Think about your own community today.
 Do any recommendations made in the report still apply today?
 Why or why not?

-- How does this report relate to what you have learned regarding African-American life in the ghetto during the late 1960s and early 1970s?
+How does this report relate to what you have learned regarding African-American life in the ghetto during the late 1960s and early 1970s?